Kirkwood Club Handbook

 3. occurs outside of the college’s seven-county service area (leaving Linn, Johnson, Cedar, Benton, Washington, Iowa, or Jones counties).

 The travel process begins with the advisor (trip sponsor) of the group submitting a Travel Notification – for Student Domestic Travel (found in Employee Forms Plus).
 It asks “who, what, when, where”-type questions about the travel.
 The opportunity to continue the process will be approved by that advisor’s/employee’s supervisor.
 At that point, each student listed on the notification form will receive an email and must log in to both confirm their participation in the travel and enter emergency contact information.
 Once all students and advisors have completed the process, the trip will be approved.
 Until that happens, the trip is not approved.
 Any group traveling before all steps are completed will be in violation of the Domestic Travel Policy and Practice.
 Advisors must also be aware of and abide by the Vehicle and Equipment Use Procedure, Fleet Vehicles Procedure, Travel and Expenses Procedure, and any other Kirkwood policy or procedure relating to travel.
+A completed Emergency PDF needs to be shared with Student Life and supervisor.
+(Please note that Student Life does not have access to the backend of the travel website.
+All issues and questions will need to be directed to IT.)

 It is recommended that between two and four students share a standard hotel room while traveling.
 Students cannot share the same hotel room as staff on the trip, and under normal circumstances, students are not permitted to room with another student who does not identify as the same gender.
-Exceptions to hotel arrangements can be discussed with the club advisor (trip sponsor) and the Student Life office.

 Note: Nonstudents are not permitted to participate in travel activities as part of any club or organization.